Towards a Hypertext Literary Aesthetic

 Technically, Hypertext is “text that branches and allows choices to the reader”.
 Theodor H. Nelson put the word hypertext together.
-It is associative, rather than linear.
+Hypertext is associative, rather than linear.
 Memory is associative.
 Even though events in time happen in a this-then-that order, much like the pages of a book, one thing can remind you of another, somehow.
 Your memory is a hypertext.
-The story of a game of make believe is hypertext, because it is chosen, “written” and “read” all at once.
+The story of a game of make-believe is hypertext, because it is chosen, “written” and “read” all at once.
 Yes, those “Choose Your Own Adventure Books” are hypertext, too.
 They’re fun, aren’t they?

 This text was written to fulfill the requirements of an undergraduate senior thesis project at Maryville College in Tennessee.
 The assignment had two main parts: a work of creative writing and the thesis.
 This is chapter two of the thesis.

 While finishing my thesis work with hypertext, I travelled to Boston persue the subject further, as an intern with Eastgate Systems , a pre-eminent publisher of serious hypertexts.
 Part of my work there was to compile the information that began the Eastgate Hypertext Compendium of Academic Resources which is now maintained as a smaller but more up-to-date list of courses .

 We hope that this compendium of hypertext resources will give students and instructors, now and in the future, a better sense of what has been done elsewhere and what might be accomplished, and to encourage communication among everyone interested in studying and teaching hypertext.